 A stratospheric warming is characterized by an increase of temperature in the lower stratosphere by 10’s of degrees.
 The warming is forced by large-scale waves that propagate upward from the troposphere.
 Associated with the warming is a change in the polar vortex structure.
 The vortex can be displaced off the pole or split into two parts.
 The last warming of the season is known as the final warming and the polar vortex is rapidly broken up and dissipated.

-The graphs above show the progress of this season’s polar vortex.
+The graphs above show the progress of the polar vortex for the.
+2023/2024 season.
 The gray shading indicates the highest and lowest values measured since 1979.
 The red numbers are the maximum or minimum values.
 The polar vortex guides the distribution of ozone and temperature in the Arctic stratosphere.